 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-In addition to primary neuraminidase deficiency disorders, galactosialidosis is an autosomal recessive lysosomal storage disease associated with a combined deficiency of beta-galactosidase and neuraminidase secondary to a defect in the cathepsin A protein.
+Galactosialidosis is an autosomal recessive lysosomal storage disease associated with a combined deficiency of neuraminidase and beta-galactosidase secondary to a defect in the cathepsin A protein.
 Clinical features are those typically associated with LSD including coarse facial features, cherry-red spots, and skeletal dysplasia.
-The disorder can be classified into 3 subtypes based on age of onset and clinical presentation.
-The early infantile form is associated with fetal hydrops, kidney problems, and early death.
-The late infantile form typically presents with dysostosis multiplex, hepatosplenomegaly, and/or heart valve problems.
-The juvenile/adult form is typically characterized by progressive neurologic degeneration, ataxia, and/or angiokeratomas.
-The incidence of the juvenile/adult form is greater in individuals of Japanese ancestry.
+The disorder can be classified into 3 subtypes that vary with respect to age of onset and clinical presentation.
+The early infantile form is associated with fetal hydrops, visceromegaly, skeletal and ophthalmologic disorders, and early death.
+The late infantile form typically presents with short stature, dysostosis multiplex, coarse facial features, hepatosplenomegaly, and heart valve problems.
+The juvenile/adult form is characterized by progressive neurologic degeneration, ataxia, cognitive disability, and angiokeratomas.
+Most of the juvenile/adult onset cases have been found in individuals of Japanese ancestry.
 A diagnosis of galactosialidosis is obtained by demonstrating a combined deficiency of neuraminidase and beta-galactosidase in lymphocytes or cultured skin fibroblasts.

 Aids in the diagnosis of sialidosis and galactosialidosis

-Specimens with activity >0.10 nmol/min/mg protein are considered to be normal.
+Specimens with activity more than 0.10 nmol/min/mg protein are considered to be normal.

-Specimens with activity < or =0.10 nmol/min/mg protein are considered to be abnormal and suggestive of neuraminidase deficiency.
+Specimens with activity of 0.10 nmol/min/mg protein or less are considered to be abnormal and suggestive of neuraminidase deficiency.
 Molecular confirmation is recommended.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances